-The statistical discussion using the master equation and our simulation of a system with many degrees of freedom shows that the system relaxes towards a fixed point of the probability distribution $w{\nu}$ which describes its macroscopic state.
+The statistical discussion using the master equation and our simulation of a system with many degrees of freedom shows that the system relaxes towards a fixed point of the probability distribution w{ν} which describes its macroscopic state.
 This probability distribution of the micro-states accounts for some averaged properties, and we may calculate average values of certain quantities.
-This fixed point is equivalent to the equilibrium of the system.
+This fixed point is equivalent to the equilibrium of the system and the macroscopic quantities describing the system do not evolve in time anymore.
 Deviations from this equilibrium yield non-equilibrium states of the system, which then decay towards the equilibrium, if we allow the system to do so.
 The equilibrium state is characterized in a statistical sense as the state with the maximal number of realizations in terms of configurations of micro-states of the units.